-a.
-Safeguard and promote the welfare of Army personnel as consumers by setting forth a uniform approach to the conduct of all personal commercial solicitation and sales to them by dealers and their agencies.

-b.
-Garrison commanders may issue additional regulations governing solicitation within their command and on their installations when there is a clear need to prescribe more restrictive requirements for solicitation than those in this regulation or the regulations of the major commander.

-c.
-Garrison commanders may limit or deny individuals and their companies that fail to follow the guidelines contained in this regulation the opportunity to solicit on military installations.
+- a.
+Safeguard and promote the welfare of Army personnel as consumers by setting forth a uniform approach to the conduct of all personal commercial solicitation and sales to them by dealers and their agencies. - b.
+Senior commanders may issue additional regulations governing solicitation within their command and on their installations when there is a clear need to prescribe more restrictive requirements for solicitation than those in this regulation or the regulations of the senior commander. - c.
+Senior commanders may limit or deny individuals and their companies that fail to follow the guidelines contained in this regulation the opportunity to solicit on military installations.